 January 2003 marked a significant milestone for UCM as we moved to our present home which is shared by both UCM and SHC.

-Mission Statement: In the name of Jesus Christ, United Christian Ministries (UCM) exists as an extension of the local church community; working together to help people meet their basic needs by offering direct services, education, and advocacy.
+In the name of Jesus Christ, United Christian Ministries exists as an extension of the local church community; working together to meet our neighbors' basic needs by offering direct services, education, and advocacy.